anicholson/obsidian-google-mail/README.md

 # Obsidian Google Mail

-This plugin save emails on Gmail as markdown notes.
+This plugin saves emails on Gmail as markdown notes.
 Use this plugin [safely](#security-issue) so you won't mess up your gmail account.

 ## Application Scenarios